Last updated - January 31, 2023

 You might have seen notifications on many eCommerce sites saying “someone from this particular country just bought one of our products”.
 This can be a motivating factor for users who are on your site to go ahead with a purchase.
 It is simply a psychological push that assures the user about the demand and usability of your products.

 Ensure the checkout is smooth

-You need to ensure your customers are not having a hard time to checkout from your site.
-The checkout needs to be optimized to ensure a hassle free checkout.
+You need to ensure your customers are not having a hard time checkout from your site.
+The checkout needs to be optimized to ensure a hassle-free checkout.
 One of the simple measures you can take on your checkout page is to allow a guest checkout along with registration options.
 In fact, before being a customer, many users would be doubtful about giving you their data.
 However, once they make a purchase through guest checkout, naturally you can ask them to register.
-More importantly, if you have options like shipment tracking and order history on the customer profile, most customers would want to register post purchase.
+More importantly, if you have options like shipment tracking and order history on the customer profile, most customers would want to register post-purchase.

 You can read a few tips to ensure an optimized checkout on your WooCommerce store here.

 Option to remind about cart items and create a wishlist

 Very often users are browsing an online store not to buy, but to research for a later purchase.
 They might even add items to the cart to see the entire cost, shipping options, etc. Naturally, they are going to abandon the cart this time and going to come back later.
 You can send timely reminders informing them about items in the cart.
 In a lot of cases, this will help to improve conversions to your store.